Head and pronotum

 Both sexes fully winged.
 Body and legs dark brown; antennal segments III–VI yellow, VII extensively yellow, VIIII dark brown; fore wing pale, clavus weakly shaded; major body setae pale.
+Antennae 8-segmented; segment III with one sense cone, IV with 3 sense cones; sense cones short; VIII not constricted at base.
 Head longer than wide; vertex with transverse striae, but ocellar region without sculpture; maxillary stylets retracted to postocular setae, no more than one fifth of head width apart medially; post ocular setae with apices weakly expanded, shorter than dorsal eye length; mouth cone short.
-Antennae 8-segmented; segment III with one sensorium, IV with three sensoria; sensoria short; VIII not constricted at base.
 Pronotum almost smooth medially, with five pairs of capitate major setae, am and aa setae about half as long as pa and epim setae; epimeral sutures complete; prosternal basantra not developed, ferna present, mesopresternum boat-shaped.
 Fore tarsus without a tooth.
 Metanotum weakly reticulate medially, median setae small and acute.
 Fore wing parallel sided, with 13–18 duplicated cilia; three capitate sub-basal setae sub-equal in length.
 Tergite IX setae S1 pointed and shorter than tube, S2 slightly blunt at apex.

 Liothrips floridensis (Watson)